Hello Prospective Staff!

 Serial Story: This column features a unique, meaningful novella issued chapter-by-chapter.
 Applicants with strong creative writing skills should submit a sample story and an outline of their serial story plan for the September-May issues.

 Photography: Featuring photographer interviews, technical exposés, and creative inspiration, the photography column will contain a wide range of information for both amateur and experienced TPS photographers.
+Additionally, the photography columnist will host the annual TPS photography competition.
 Applicants for this column should submit a sample article as well as examples of their own photography.

 Fashion: If you have a knack for finding classy clothing, try sharing some tips with your fellow TPSers.
 Explore the wide variety of topics included in fashion, from girls’ and guys’ clothing to aesthetic theory.

-Film: The film columnist writes reviews of recent or classic films through an insightful, artistic lens.
+Film: The film columnist writes reviews of recent or classic PG-rated films through an insightful, artistic lens.

 Poetry: This column spotlights a variety of poetry and poets from a variety of literary genres.

 Theatre: Covering anything from the latest on Broadway to tips for drama students, the theatre columnist should be aware of current events in the theatre world.
-Prior stage experience is a plus!
+Prior stage experience is a plus but not required!

 Books: This column consists of book reviews and book-related news, including analyses of recent publications and bestsellers, the-film-versus-the-book, or book recommendations.